mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 _Meaningful positive feedback_ is a **crucial** factor to maintaining motivation.
 Such feedback can be internal, or externally provided by others.

 Brain structure and brain function are NOT fixed

-_“'Good enough' is generally good enough.
-However, if you wish to become significantly better at something, you can.”_

 There is _no such thing as developing general skills_.
 One doesn’t train one’s memory, one trains one’s memory to recall.